OUR GLOBAL MESS

 And yet, with so much technology and scientific progress, and so much accumulated wealth, we do have a wide horizon of possibilities.
 First of all, we must reach out to despair: ensuring basic income for everyone is not only cheap, but when money reaches the poor it multiplies, stimulating local and national economies through demand, generating positive returns.
 Better than building walls.
 Second, we must expand access to the main production factor, knowledge, through overall open access policies.
 This also does not generate additional costs, as Jeremy Rifkin has shown so well.
 Patents, copyrights and other forms of paywalls should be the exception, not the rule.
 And of course, control of finance will have to be democratized, so that money, presently just bits on computers, is brought back to its basic function, funding what is necessary.
 Am I dreaming?
 Certainly not, I am trying to avoid the nightmare.
 And the changes are too deep, the challenges too dramatic, for us to be content with cosmetics.

 Ladislau Dowbor is an economics professor at the Catholic University of São Paulo, and consultant to numerous governments and the UN.
-His books and technical studies can be found at http://dowbor.org as Creative Commons free access contributions.
+His books and technical studies can be found at https://dowbor.org as Creative Commons free access contributions.
 The ideas presented above have been widely discussed in his last book, The Age of Unproductive Capital: New Architectures of Power, Cambridge Scholars, 2019.
-Contact
+Contact firstname.lastname@example.org

 Martin Wolf – Real World Economics Review – Sept.
 8, 2016 https://rwer.wordpress.com/2016/09/08/capitalism-vs-democracy/